-What is the real difference between musical elements and non-musical elements, often associated with noise ?
+What is the real difference between musical elements and non-musical elements, often associated with noise?
 How can you employ it to enhance creatively and artistically your productions?
-Is there really a boundary within which it can be useful and aesthetically accettable music-wise?
+Is there a boundary within which it can be useful and aesthetically acceptable music-wise?

 Let's start with the basics: what is noise?